 Retainer fees are common among divorce attorneys, but many clients have questions about what a retainer is and how it works.
 In short, a retainer is a sum of money paid up front for a lawyer’s services.
 The fees charged are an estimate of the fees needed to start your family law matter.

-The retainer is an estimate, and while your attorney will try to estimate as closely to accurate as possible, things may come up during the course of your divorce that end up costing more than what was initially estimated during the case evaluation.
+The retainer is an estimate, and while your family law attorney will try to estimate as closely to accurate as possible, things may come up during the course of your divorce that end up costing more than what was initially estimated during the case evaluation.
 If the retainer is depleted, you will be asked to replenish it.

-Retainer costs vary case-by-case depending on their complexity, but an average retainer fee for a Florida divorce is typically between $2,500-$7,000.
+Retainer costs vary case-by-case depending on their complexity, but an average retainer fee for a divorce lawyer is typically between $2,500-$7,000.
 When hiring an attorney, it’s important to ask questions about how they charge and what is included in their retainer fee so you aren’t caught off guard with additional surprises or expenses.

 For questions about Florida family law issues or to schedule a case evaluation, contact us today at the Vasquez de Lara Law Group.